27 October, 2023 - Barcelona, Spain

 1:15 pm - 1:45 pm

-Epicardial-Endocardial Dissociation — Natasja de Groot, MD, Erasmus University Medical Center, the Netherlands
+Epicardial-Endocardial Dissociation — Natasja de Groot, MD, Erasmus University Medical Center, Rotterdam, the Netherlands

 1:45 pm - 2:15 pm

-Electrophysiology Evolution Of The Maze-Cox Principles — Kevin Makati, MD, Tampa Cardiac Specialists, Florida, USA
+Electrophysiology Evolution of the Maze-Cox Principles — Kevin Makati, MD, Tampa Cardiac Specialists, Lutz, USA

 2:15 pm - 2:45 pm